 Linking trade and decent work in global supply chains is an important element of the regional project Core Labour Standards Plus (CLS+) managed by the FES Office for Regional Cooperation in Asia (link to project brochure).
 The WTO Public Forum provided a timely opportunity to discuss the key findings of the project.

 Subsequently, Henner Gött from the University of Göttingen presented a progressive Model Labour Chapter to address precisely these irregularities which could be used in future bilateral EU trade agreements.
 The chapter covers the most relevant factors—promotion, compliance, and enforcement of labour standards.
-It also includes a collective complaint mechanism that could be used by trade unions and other civil society organisations in case of non-compliance with the agreement (link to Model Labour Chapter).
+It also includes a collective complaint mechanism that could be used by trade unions and other civil society organisations in case of non-compliance with the agreement (<link news model-labour-chapter-for-eu-trade-agreements external-link>link to Model Labour Chapter).

 The issue of labour standards in global supply chains is already a major concern in the EU trade agenda.